1901 New South Wales state election

 The 1901 New South Wales state election was held on 3 July 1901 for all of the 125 seats in the 19th New South Wales Legislative Assembly and it was conducted in single-member constituencies with a first past the post voting system.
 The Parliamentary Electorates Act of 1893 had conferred the right to vote on every male British subject over 21 years of age who was resident in New South Wales for a year or more.
 The 19th parliament of New South Wales was dissolved on 11 June 1901 by the Governor, Lord Beauchamp, on the advice of the Premier, John See.

-Federation had seen a re-evaluation of priorities among the main political parties in New South Wales, with the Protectionist Party and the Free Trade Party becoming the Progressive Party and the Liberal Reform Party respectively.
+Background

+The federation of the Australian colonies in 1901 saw 18 members of the parliament of New South Wales transition to the new federal parliament, including the incumbent premier William Lyne and opposition leader George Reid.
+Lyne resigned as premier in March 1901 and was succeeded by John See.
+Their party, previously known as the Protectionists, had contested the 1898 election as the National Federal Party on an explicitly pro-federation platform.
+Charles Lee succeeded Reid as leader of the Free Trade Party and opposition leader in April 1901, while James McGowen remained as leader of the Labor Party.

+With the political issues of federation resolved and the "fiscal question" of tariff policy removed to the federal sphere, both the non-Labor parties adopted new names for the 1901 election.
+The Free Trade Party renamed itself the Liberal Party of New South Wales in April 1901, while the National Federal Party was renamed the Progressive Party the following month.